 - Design: policies to reduce or eliminate the use of scarce materials; conflict materials and items that encourage bad practices e.g. forest clearing

-- Source: policies re buying from countries or areas under threat from natural disasters; buying from low cost countries (LCC); reduction of travel distances e.g. food miles and congestion costs; reduction of energy and water consumption through each supply chain
+- Source: policies re buying from countries or areas under threat from natural disasters; low cost country sourcing (LCCS); reduction of travel distances e.g. food miles and congestion costs; reduction of energy and water consumption through each supply chain

-- Make: location of nodes in the supply network; critical (owned and leased) facilities and equipment; toxic materials, effluents, waste and disposal at each node; source of energy at each node; elimination of child and exploited labour at each node and link in the supply chains
+- Make: location of known nodes in the supply chains network; critical (owned and leased) facilities and equipment; toxic materials, effluents, waste and disposal at each node; source of energy at each node; elimination of child and exploited labour at each node and link in each supply chains

 - Deliver: policies to reduce the climate effects from distribution; channels of distribution used and delivery design e.g. hub and spoke; location and design of distribution centres e.g. use of cross-docking

 - Return: an earlier blogpost discusses the process of bringing products back to the organisation at the ‘end of life’, but also for recall and returns that cost money and other ‘re’ actions that could earn money for an organisation

 - Circular Economy: discussed in an earlier blogpost; steps taken to create ‘closed-loop’ supply chains that include a high level of the ‘re’ terms.
 Design products to include end-of-life supply chain actions.
 Repurpose distribution and maintenance networks to incorporate collection, re-manufacturing and recycling